Best Student Paper Award 2023

 General Terms and Eligibility

 Authors who wish their papers considered for the Award must submit their full paper by the 12 noon Thursday 10 December 2020 to email@example.com.
 Please put 'Student Award' in the email subject field.
 Please title the attachment 'Student Award'.

-The Best Student Paper prize is awarded on the basis of a written paper (between 3,000 - 5,000 words excluding tables, figures and references).
+The prize for Best Student Paper Award is awarded on the basis of a written paper (between 3,000 - 5,000 words excluding tables, figures and references).
 This prize will be to the value of €300 and two faculty members, drawn from the DSA Ireland membership or steering committee, can give the student who authored the winning paper feedback as peer reviewers, with a view to have it published as a DSAI Working Paper.
 The written papers will be scored according to the following criteria:

 Originality of contribution with an emphasis on the paper’s innovativeness in one or more of the following areas: